Sandford Fleming: Later life

 He became a strong advocate of a telecommunications cable from Canada to Australia, which he believed would become a vital communications link of the British Empire.
 The Pacific Cable was successfully laid in 1902.
 He authored the book "Canada and British Imperial Cables" in 1900.

 His accomplishments were well known worldwide, and in 1897 he was knighted by Queen Victoria.
 He was a freemason, having joined St Andrew's Lodge No 1 [Now No 16] in York [now Toronto].

 In 1883, while surveying the route of the Canadian Pacific Railway with George Monro Grant, he met Major A. B. Rogers near the summit of Rogers Pass (British Columbia) and co-founded the first "Alpine Club of Canada".
 That early alpine club was short-lived, but in 1906 the modern Alpine Club of Canada was founded in Winnipeg, and the by then Sir Sandford Fleming became the club's first Patron and Honorary President.

-In his later years he retired to his house in Halifax, later deeding the house and the 95 acres (38 hectares) to the city, now known as Sir Sandford Fleming Park (Dingle Park).
-He also kept a residence in Ottawa, and was buried there, in the Beechwood Cemetery.
+In his later years he split his time between Ottawa at his house named "Winterholme" and Halifax where he owned a mansion known as "Blenheim Cottage", but often called "The Lodge" at the corner of Oxford Street and South Street overlooking the Northwest Arm as well as a summer estate across the Arm called "The Dingle" which included the Sandford Fleming Cottage, a small rustic residence he built in 1886.
+He later deeded the 95 acres (38 hectares) of "the Dingle" to the city, now known as Sir Sandford Fleming Park (Dingle Park).
+Fleming died at his Dingle summer Cottage while being cared for by his daughter on July 22, 1915.
+He was buried in Ottawa's Beechwood Cemetery.